 A Villain Addresses a HeroNot only has the Big Bad tried to kill your Love Interest, slain the Team Pet, and finally taken over the world, he must grind your self worth into the asphalt and explain to you why you failed to stop his Evil Plan.
 This is where he lists all the reasons you are a poor excuse for a hero and never had a prayer of stopping him: you lack the skills, the weapons and the powers needed, you childishly fight for outdated ideals, your costume is ugly and your mentor always hated you.
 Frequently a brand of Evil Gloating and/or Break Them by Talking.
 In a well done speech, the Bad Guy will state things that the hero (and audience) can't argue with and when the fight is done, the hero stays troubled because the Villain Has a Point.
 On the other hand, maybe they're total BS, but it's delivered with such conviction it almost makes the hero (and audience) agree that he was wrong to have dared challenge the villain in the first place.
 Sometimes, it makes the point that the people the hero are trying to defend aren't worth the trouble.
 An especially arrogant Big Bad will use this to let the hero know he's just a lesser version of the Big Bad himself and the only difference is he's not saddled with morals.
 A villain going for a low-blow might bring up some previous encounter between the two when he overpowered the hero, as to state that the same thing will happen again.
 What You Are in the Dark can (and often does) follow.
 A hero worth his salt might respond with his own speech along the lines of a "World of Cardboard" Speech or a Picard or Kirk Summation, among others.
 If it's an action movie, the hero will usually say "Shut Up, Hannibal!" and then declare what and who he is truly is.
 Sometimes the hero survives only because they're Not Worth Killing, in which case they'll invariably prove that they are later in the story.
-A Moment Of Awesome if the person of the receiving end of the speech is a Jerkass who had it coming, double Moment Of Awesome if a Jerkass gives this to someone and he or she responds with a better one.
+A Moment of Awesome if a Jerkass gives this to someone and he or she responds with a better one.

 A Hero Addresses a VillainHeroes can also give defeated villains "The Reason You Suck" Speeches, often pointing out their wasted potential, their sociopathic nature and a lack of any altruistic quality, or how their obsession with defeating the hero has ruined them, or in the case of the Well-Intentioned Extremist adversary, how they've become everything they've fought against, or how their extremes in trying to bring a better world have done more to ruin it.
 Heroic "The Reason You Suck" Speeches come out when the hero's not going to bother with the Kirk Summation.
 Chances are they tried the diplomatic option, and it didn't sink in.